Tofriev/lstm_icu_modified/README.md

 Usage:
 - create conda env using the environment.yml
-- go to hight level script for running the pipeline
+- go to high level script for running the pipeline